 INTRODUCTORY NOTE: Note the disclaimers on the first page of the Table of Contents, including the disclaimer that any views expressed in these materials are those of the author, John Wasberg, alone.
 Entries regarding relatively recent appellate court decisions are generally in bold print.
-Entries from decisions from January 2019 through July 1, 2024, are highlighted.
-The author did not find indisputable inconsistencies in these materials with police reform legislation adopted by the Washington State Legislature since 2021, but readers are cautioned that they need to be aware of and apply that legislation to any extent that it conflicts with court decisions or statements made in these materials.
+Entries from decisions from January 2019 through July 1, 2025, are highlighted.
+One court decision from 2025 has been added at page 8.
+The author did not find indisputable inconsistencies in these materials with police reform legislation adopted by the Washington State Legislature since 2021, but readers are cautioned that they need to be aware of and apply legislative requirements to any extent that they conflict with decisions or statements made in these materials.